zallek/TimberbornToolShortcuts/README.md

 ## Installation

-- Decompress archivre `ToolShortcuts.zip` in your BepinEx plugin folder.
+- Decompress archive in your BepinEx plugin folder.